 Any process of updating which has qualitatively the same effects would yield similar conclusions.
-That is to say, as long as $dP(M^+)/dM^+ > 0$, messages will be persuasive at the margin.
+That is to say, as long as $dP(M^+)/dM^+ > 0$ , messages will be persuasive at the margin.

-- x.
-A series of extreme messages. thus, may effect policies even if they do not expect expected (mean) costs.12 - a.
-The effect of such policy debates are the same as those associated with the move from a certain future cost environment to an uncertain future cost environment analyzed above. - b.
-Except in cases where extreme complementarity exists between future and current government expenditures, the end result of the competitive persuasion will be an increase in current (period 1) government expenditures and thereby, caeterus paribus, an increase in current deficits (or a reduction in current surpluses). - c.
-The proponents of increased current government service levels do not have to win the public debate to at least partially achieve their policy goals. - d.
-It is sufficient to increase the uncertainty of future alternatives.
+- vii.
+Note that each successive message has a small effect on both the expected cost of the government service and the variance of the estimate. - Each successive message is somewhat persuasive, and consequently the expected cost moves in the direction of the message heard. - b.
+The final assessment reflects the values of the original priors and the cumulative effect of all the messages heard.
+In the case represented in the table, the same number of M+ and M- messages were heard with generally offsetting effects on expected costs. - However, although the expected cost of services was not affected, the message series did increase the variance of the estimated future cost of government services. - A series of "extreme" messages tends to increase the variance of the distribution of posteriors. - viii.
+A series of extreme messages. thus, may affect policies even if they do not expect expected (mean) costs.12 - The effect of such policy debates is the same as those associated with the move from a certain future cost environment to an uncertain future cost environment analyzed above. - Except in cases where extreme complementarity exists between future and current government expenditures, the end result of the competitive persuasion will be an increase in current (period 1) government expenditures and thereby, caeterus paribus, an increase in current deficits (or a reduction in current surpluses). - The proponents of increased current government service levels do not have to win the public debate to at least partially achieve their policy goals. - It is sufficient to increase the uncertainty of future alternatives.